 Panopta is an advanced website and server monitoring and outage management service that informs users of outages as soon as they occur.
 When an outage is detected or cleared in Panopta, it sends a JSON-formatted webhook to xMatters.
 A Panopta trigger in xMatters parses the webhook and initiates a flow.
 The webhook includes essential alert data that is included in notifications sent to users, and details about the origin of the alert that you can use to enrich the notifications or use when building automated tasks.

 Here's how to install the Panopta workflow through the xMatters one-click installation process.
-If you're looking for instructions on the previous version of the integration, you can find them here.
+If you already installed the previous, built-in version of the integration, you can find instructions here.

 - Go to the Workflows Templates page and click the Panopta tile.